ironsketch/ironsketch.github.io/_posts/2018-01-22-haskellforgreatgood.md

 layout:     post
 title:      Learn me a Haskell
 date:       2018-01-22
-summary:    Chapter 1 in Learn me a Haskell for Great Good
+summary:    Summary - We aren't learning Haskell in class but I want to learn.
+So I got the book, Learn You a Haskell for Great Good!
+I have finally finished CH1.
+Which doesn't sound like much but when you are as busy as I am, it's a great feat!
 permalink: /learnmeahaskellch1/
 categories: programming programmer female computer science ghci haskell
 ---